-The average worker in North America will have on average 7-10 different jobs in their lifetime.
+The average worker in North America will have an average of 7-10 different jobs in their lifetime.
 This works out to an average adult changing jobs about every four years.
 While some of these changes may be due to circumstances beyond our control, there will be those opportunities where you make a deliberate choice to leave one job to take another.

 This requires that we give some thought to the way in which we leave a company.
-I think for most people, even when leaving a situation which may be unpleasant, there is a graceful way to leave which will demonstrate healthy character on your part and leave potential, beneficial relationships intact even after you have moved on.
+I think for most people; even when leaving a situation which may be unpleasant, there is a graceful way to leave which will demonstrate healthy character on your part and leave potential, beneficial relationships intact even after you have moved on.
 Let's face it - it is always great to have a former employer willing to say positive things about you to some future employer or even leave the door open for mutually beneficial business relationships in the future.
-Ideally, you would like your employer and your colleagues to celebrate your achievements and service, grieve your leaving and sincerely wish you the best in your new endeavor.
+Ideally, you would like your employer and your colleagues to celebrate your achievements and service, grieve you're leaving and sincerely wish you the best in your new endeavor.

 Here are a few practical tips on how to resign from a job gracefully and with integrity:

 - Be Classy.
 This is a conscious decision you make at the beginning.
 By making a choice that you wish to leave with integrity, you will be deliberate in actions consistent with this goal.